 - (1) Each FBO must provide the sale and into-plane delivery of ASTM rated aviation fuels, lubricants and other aviation petroleum products.
 In addition, the FBO shall provide, store, and dispense either 100LL-octane avgas, Jet A fuel or both.
 All equipment used for the storage and/or dispensing of petroleum products must meet all applicable Federal, State, and local safety codes, regulations and standards. - (2) Each FBO shall provide a stationary fuel storage system which meets all applicable Federal, State and Local regulations and standards.
 The system shall be designed and operated to meet Air Transport Association (ATA) 103 requirements and the requirements of AC 150/5230-4.
-The 100LL and Jet A fuel storage tanks shall each be a minimum of eight thousand (8,000) gallon capacity, and the FBO shall also provide mobile or stationary dispensing equipment and one (1) or more personnel to serve the airport's fuel demand.
+The 100LL and Jet A fuel storage tanks shall each be a minimum of five-hundred (500) gallon capacity, and the FBO shall also provide mobile or stationary dispensing equipment.
 Filter-equipped fuel dispensers with separate dispensing pumps and meter systems for each grade of fuel shall be provided.
 All metering devices must be inspected, checked and certified annually by appropriate local and State agencies. - (3) Each FBO shall have a fuel storage system designed in accordance with all EPA regulations including proper fuel spill prevention features and containment capabilities.
 In addition, each FBO shall provide a current copy of their fuel spill prevention control and countermeasures plan to the ODA Director.
 Fuel inventories will be monitored in accordance with current EPA standards and copies shall be provided to ODA when requested.